by Salvador Cefalu, M.S., L.Ac.

 In fact, recent research has shown that just 5 minutes of high-intensity exercise is needed to have optimal health benefits.

 You may consider short periods of High Intensity Interval Training (HIIT) for your routine.
 With even just five minutes of high-intensity exercise, healthy nitric oxide (eNOS) is released to dilate blood vessels and increase blood perfusion throughout the body.
-Growth Hormone (GH) is elevated and BDFT (Brain Derived Neuro-trophic factor) is released in the brain’s Hippocampus.
+Growth Hormone (GH) is elevated and BDNF (Brain Derived Neurotrophic factor) is released in the brain’s Hippocampus.

 Increased BDFT helps improve stress management and memory while reducing mood swings and depression.
 Better stress management will prevent your body from overflowing with cortisol, which in excess can lead to weight gain and lowered immune function.